saketh-saridena/DASSA-Hackathon/README.md

 ## Conclusion
 This project successfully developed a predictive model to classify **bad decoating cycles**, helping **reduce operational costs, improve efficiency, and minimize environmental waste**.
 Future work could explore **real-time monitoring** and **deep learning techniques** for enhanced predictive maintenance.

-**If you find this project useful, feel free to ⭐ the repo and fork it!**

 ---